Burly0/THM-Olympus-CTF/README.md

 Press 'q' or Ctrl-C to abort, almost any other key for status s[.......]e        (id_rsa)
 ```
+Cewl, we have the password of the key, let's ssh into the machine !

 ```
 root@ip-10-10-239-74:~# chmod 600 id_rsa
 root@ip-10-10-239-74:~# ssh zeus@olympus.thm -i id_rsa